hphelion/documentation/moonshot/manage.administration-dashboard.topology-designs.md

 ### Export a Design ###

 The export process takes all the topology files, including the design in XML format, and creates a content archive (.zip) file.
-Exporting is used for data backup within the same HP Cloud OS instance.
+Exporting is used for data backup within the same HP Helion Cloud OS instance.
 The design must be valid and you must specify a Resource Pool before exporting.

 1. Click the **Project** Tab to select it.<br>The tab displays with options in the left panel.</br>